ronylucca/auction-api/README.md

 4. **[POST] /bid :** create a Bid instance on DB to represents this action.
 When an auction reaches up to a specific number of bids the contract evaluate the bestBid and transfer the NFT Token from Administration Address to the Bidder winner address.
 Also, a ListPrice amount of 0.0001 ether is transferred to the seller.
 This amount is payed on initialize an auction.

+### Some endpoints to set business rules on smart contract

-5. **[POST] /blockchain/max-bid-number:** used to update maximum number of bid for an auction.
+1. **[POST] /blockchain/max-bid-number:** used to update maximum number of bid for an auction.
 Default is 10.
 Only for tests I recommend to updated it to 3

-6. **[GET] /blockchain/max-bid-number :** retrieves the actual bid number from blockchain
+2. **[GET] /blockchain/max-bid-number :** retrieves the actual bid number from blockchain

-7. **[POST] /blockchain/list-price :** updates the listing price used on initializing an Auction.
+3. **[POST] /blockchain/list-price :** updates the listing price used on initializing an Auction.
    Default id 0.0001 ether
-8. **[GET] /blockchain/list-price :** retrieves actual listPrice from blockchain
+4. **[GET] /blockchain/list-price :** retrieves actual listPrice from blockchain